mdrxy/album-wiz/README.md

 # Vinyl Record Recognition System

-This project is a companion tool for radio DJs to explore and discover vinyl records from a physical collection.
-By leveraging computer vision, deep learning, and metadata aggregation, this tool strives to make music exploration easier and more enjoyable.
+This project is a companion tool for radio DJs to help facilitate exploration and discovery with physical collections of vinyl records.
+By leveraging computer vision, deep learning, and metadata aggregation, this tool aims to reduce the amount of time needed to retrieve relevant information about a given release.

 ## Project Structure

-The project is containerized with Docker to simplify setup and deployment.
-The services include:
+The project is containerized with Docker to increase compatibility across platforms and to simplify setup and deployment.
+The key services include:

 - **Frontend**: React app for user interaction.
-- **Backend**: Python (FastAPI) service for image recognition and metadata aggregation.
+- **Backend**: Python (FastAPI) service for API endpoints, image recognition and metadata aggregation.
-- **Database**: PostgreSQL with `pgvector` for vectorized queries. pgAdmin is available for browsing the database in the browser.
+- **Database**: PostgreSQL with `pgvector` for vectorized queries. pgAdmin is available for browsing the database in a web browser.
 - **Cache**: Redis for high-performance data caching.
-- **Vector Search**: Service for latent vector encoding and similarity search.
 - **Nginx**: Reverse proxy for routing traffic between services.

-The vector search service is separated into its own service for modularity, scalability, and maintainability:

-- Separation keeps the backend lightweight and focused
-- Also, we could theoretically run this on the HPC to allocate more GPU

-**Example Vector Search Workflow:**

-1. Backend receives an image from the frontend and sends it to the vector search service via an internal API.
-2. Vector search encodes the image, queries the database (or Redis), and returns results to the backend.
-3. Backend combines these results with metadata from other sources (e.g., Spotify, Last.fm) and returns a response to the frontend.

----

 ## Getting Started